DomniciDaniela/aggregator_tests/README.md

 Example: testYouAndYourInsuranceElementsPageVisibility_2018.06.05.12.30.31.png
 -> 'src/main/java/helpers' -> includes the classes used for avoid the code duplication and utilities

-  The 'TestBase' class contains the logic on opening the browser based on the parameter provided by 'AggregatorsData.xlsx' file
+  The 'TestBase' class contains the logic for opening the browser based on the parameter provided by 'AggregatorsData.xlsx' file

 -> 'src/main/java/screens' -> contains methods for each page (home + motor)
 -> 'src/test/java/' -> contains all test cases for motor AND home.
 A testcase corresponds to a single row defined in the 'GoCompareMotorAggregator' and 'ConfusedHomeAggregator' files.